 - Have the children sit in a circle and pass a penny around the circle.

-- As children get the penny, have them say a word that starts with the letter P like penny.
+- As each child gets the penny, have him or her say a word that starts with the letter P.

 - Assign each child to draw a picture of a word that starts with P.

-- Put the pages together to create a Pretend Pennies catalog.
+- Put the pages together to create a Pretend Penny Store catalog.